roncewind/NNPlayground/README.md

 - `data/best_model.onnx` ONNX export of the best model
     - can be created with `python -c "from utils import export_to_onnx; export_to_onnx('data/best_model')"`

+## ONNX

+C++ code to use the model created and exported to ONNX format.

 ## tinkering

 These are just playground files, tinkering with NNs in various ways.